ciscoheat/buddy/README.md

 }
 ```

-Please make sure that the auto-generated version doesn't work in your case before doing this.
+Please make sure that the auto-generated version doesn't work in your case, before doing this.

 ## The story behind Buddy